endoflife-date/endoflife.date/products/ros2.md

 ---

-> ROS (Robot Operating System) provides libraries and tools to help software developers create robotic applications.
-As robotic applications becomes more complex, ROS2 is introduced in 2018 as an improvement to the original ROS (ROS 1), bringing along a more stable and secure robotics middleware.
+> ROS2 (Robot Operating System) provides libraries and tools to help software developers create robotic applications.
+ROS2 is a major revision of the ROS 1, which adds support for real-time code and embedded system hardware.
 As ROS1 will no longer be supported past May 2025, it is highly recommended for new projects to start using ROS2.

-Release rules:
+## Release Cadence

 - There is a ROS2 release every year on May 23rd.
 - Releases on even numbered years will be a LTS release, supported for five years.